 Flatweave Rugs are made with the fibre running horizontally rather than vertically.
 This has many advantages.

-Cleaning spills etc.is really easy and they don't have static problems, plus they are very hard wearing as there is no pile to flatten.
+Cleaning spills etc.is easy and they don't have static problems, plus they are very hard wearing as there is no pile to flatten.

 Shaggy rugs are currently in fashion and the advantages of these is that some do wear well and are great for sitting on and don't show fluff or dirt.
 Only disadvantage are that they will eventually need to be hung up over something and hit to remove debris and some piles do flatten, the best fibers for shaggy rugs would be the heat-set polypropylene or polyester in a twist construction.

 Hand Knotted Rugs

 The back of the hand knotted rug reveals the design that is on the front.
 They are basic in design and are available in soft earthy tones, one advantage is that the fibres are woven into the backing and therefore fibre won't fall out, downside is they are usually more expensive.

 Special Requirement Areas